 This Google Map allows you to click on locations to quick find information such as room number and location description.

-AEDs are also carried in University Police vehicles and Fire Marshal vehicles.
+AEDs are also carried in University Police vehicles and Fire & Life Safety vehicles.

 Call 911 from a campus phone or 919-515-3000 to contact University Police for emergency response assistance.